 What to Expect During the Metal Roof Installation

 Metal Roof Installation Basics

-- There will potentially be a lot of workers in your yard/on your roof during the entirety of the installation.
+- There will be many workers in your yard on your roof during the entirety of the installation.

-- It could be loud at times and might even cause the house to shake in some cases.
+- Expect it to be loud at times and could even cause the house to shake.